Mammillaria herrerae

 Mammillaria herrerae is a species of plant in the family Cactaceae.
 It is endemic to Mexico where it is confined to Querétaro.
-Its habitat is semi-desert shrubland.
+It thrives in a semi-desert shrubland habitat.
+Common name is golf ball cactus.
 It is threatened by habitat loss and illegal collection.
 In a 20-year period over 95% of the species population was illegally collected or sold.
 Mammillaria herrerae has an IUCN rating of critically endangered.
+Due to its specific growing conditions, there is a challenge in propagating.
+Many studies are being done to determine best growing conditions, through related species.

+Growing conditions/propagating

+Mammillaria herrerae thrives in terrestrial, shrubland, rocky, desert areas.
+Specific conditions for growing and propagating include: